Easy Tarte Tatin

 overhead view of tarte tatin on a plate.

-Why You’ll Love this Tarte Tatin Recipe
+Why You’ll Love this Tarte Tatin

 • SO easy.
-While most tarte tatin recipes require quite a bit of time, this recipe only takes 15 minutes to prep and 20 minutes to bake!
+While most tarte Tatin recipes require quite a bit of time, this recipe only takes 15 minutes to prep and 20 minutes to bake!

 • Less dishes.
 Instead of caramelizing apples in a pan with butter and sugar, your oven will do the hard work!
 Thinly sliced apples layered on a buttery dark brown sugar mixture will bake and bubble into a light caramel-like sauce, infusing into the apples.